🍽️ Fruits Guide

 Citrus fruits & Histamine β€” What the evidence says

-Furthermore, some studies suggest that the high potassium and citric acid content may temporarily interfere with DAO (Diamine Oxidase) activity in the gut, slowing down the degradation of histamine from other dietary sources consumed in the same window.
-Because they also carry a high salicylate load, they can cause a cumulative inflammatory response, particularly in the skin and respiratory system.
+Some research also suggests that the citric acid content may temporarily interfere with DAO activity in the gut, potentially slowing the breakdown of histamine from other foods consumed around the same time.
+Because citrus fruits also carry a significant salicylate load, they may contribute to a cumulative inflammatory response in sensitive individuals, particularly affecting the skin and respiratory system.

 Does preparation change the risk?

 The form and concentration of citrus significantly influence the intensity of the liberating effect.
-The peel and juice are the most potent forms for sensitive individuals.
+The peel and juice tend to be the most potent forms for sensitive individuals.

 FormRisk LevelNotes

-Fresh whole fruitHigher riskMaximum concentration of liberating compounds and salicylates
+Fresh whole fruitHigher riskHigher concentration of liberating compounds and salicylates.

-Freshly squeezed juiceHigher riskRapid absorption of organic acids often leads to faster systemic release
+Freshly squeezed juiceHigher riskRapid absorption of organic acids may contribute to a faster response in sensitive individuals.

-Cooked / MarmaladeModerate–HighHeat may slightly alter some proteins, but the liberating effect remains
+Cooked / MarmaladeModerate-HighHeat may slightly alter some compounds, but the liberating effect tends to remain.

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.